What is a Modified Gross Lease?

 Limitations to Landlord (Lessor)

 The potential limitation of the modified lease to the lessor will be the underestimation of the lease rentals and amount due to operating expenses.
-The underestimation of expenses may cause operating losses for the lessorLessorA lessor is an individual who legally owns the asset granted on a lease (rented for a long tenure) to the lessee who pays a single lump sum amount or regular payments for using that asset..
+The underestimation of expenses may cause operating losses for the lessorLessorA lessor is an individual or entity that leases out an asset such as land, house or machinery to another person or organization for a certain period..
 That is why most of the landlords prefer a triple net leaseTriple Net LeaseTriple Net Lease is a type of lease agreement in which the lessee (tenant) agrees to also pay for other property-related expenses such as insurance of the building, maintenance of the building, property taxes in addition to the rent. agreement as it set the lessee liable to make the payment of lease rentals as well as all the operating expenses.

 A modified gross lease is a commercial lease agreement wherein the lessee pays the basic lease rental and shares the operating expenses proportionately with the lessor.
 This type of lease agreement is a hybrid mix of triple net lease and gross lease.

 This article has been a guide to what is modified gross lease and its definition.
 Here we discuss how the modified gross lease works along with practical examples, benefits, and limitations.
 You can learn more about finance from the following articles –